auraphp/Aura.Dispatcher/README.md

   object, and returns the result.

-## Refactoring From Less Complex To More Complex Architectures
+## Refactoring To Architecture Changes

-The dispatcher is sympathetic to the idea that some developers will start out with micro-framework architectures, and that the architecture will evolve over time toward a full-stack architecture.
+The dispatcher is sympathetic to the idea that some developers will begin with micro-framework architectures, and evolve over time toward a full-stack architecture.

-At first, the developer uses embedded closures:
+At first, the developer uses closures embedded in the params:

 ```php
 <?php